phiryll/lexy/README.md

 ## TODO

+Provide an alternate encoder/decoder that omits type information.
+This can be used if you know the exact type of what you're decoding.
+Note that instances of different types will necessarily be unordered with respect to each other if you omit type information, and range queries on a heterogeneous data set could return multiple types.

+Provide some mechanism to handle user-defined types.
+The user would need to provide an encoder/decoder for that type, and a type prefix if using that feature.
+This might be as simple as using the `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces.
+The WKT encoder/decoder described next would then be a specific instance of this.

 Encode [WKT](https://en.wikipedia.org/wiki/Well-known_text) in a way allowing geospatial containment and intersection queries to be implemented using byte string prefix searches.
 In a sense, this is